Sand goanna: Description

-A species of Varanus, lizards known as monitors and goannas, that is found in a variety of habitat.
+A species of Varanus, lizards known as monitors and goannas.
 Due to the taxonomic uncertainty during the twentieth century the species form and behaviour has included taxa later recognised as distinct species, this includes V. rosenbergi, formerly treated as a subspecies and later elevated, and V. panoptes, described as a new species in 1980 and resolved as a legitimate publication in 2000.

 Biology

 Gould's monitor is a terrestrial reptile that excavates large burrows for shelter.
 Rock escarpments and tree hollows are also suitable dwellings.
 It inhabits a vast range throughout Australia, reaching an average length of 140 cm and weighing as much as 6 kg.
 It can be found in northern and eastern Australia, where they inhabit open woodlands and grasslands.
 V. g. flavirufus, a slightly smaller subspecies, resides in Australia's interior.
 In some places, however, the ranges of Gould's monitor, V. g. flavirufus and the Argus monitor overlap.
 The similarities between the species and their close proximity frequently cause confusion.

 The sand monitor is a relentless forager.
 It is diurnal, meaning most of its activities take place during the day.
 Anything smaller than itself will be eagerly devoured.
 The diets of hatchlings and juveniles often consist mostly of insects and small lizards, but generally varies more with age.
-Adult monitors will prey on mice, other small mammals, small birds, crustaceans, large insects, small lizard species, snakes, amphibians, eggs, and carrion.
+Adult monitors will prey on mice, other small mammals, small birds, crustaceans, scorpions, large insects, small lizard species, snakes, amphibians, eggs, and carrion.
+They have also been seen to congregate around fish kills.
 They are seemingly immune to snake venom and will kill and eat even the most venomous species such as the inland taipan.
 The sand goanna does consume smaller species of monitors: Ackies, rock monitors and other dwarf species are often found and eaten.
 It is common to see a Gould's monitor disturbing rock piles in an attempt to flush out any Odatria.
 It lays its eggs in termite mounds to protect them from the harsh desert climate.

 Like all goannas and snakes the sand monitor has a forked tongue, with which it "tastes" the air.
 Scents are picked up on each side of the fork which, when retracted, brushes over an area in the mouth called the Jacobson's organ, which identifies on which side the scent is stronger.
 Upon identifying this difference in scent strength the sand monitor can alter its direction accordingly.
-A 2021 study had shown that during the Miocene, Komodo dragons had hybridized with the ancestors of the sand goanna, thus providing evidence that the Komodo dragon had once inhabited Australia.
+A 2021 study had shown that during the Miocene, Komodo dragons had hybridized with the common ancestor of V. gouldii, V. rosenbergi, V. panoptes, and V. spenceri, thus providing evidence that the Komodo dragon had once inhabited Australia.